timtomch/riponne-map/README.md

 ## Lab notes
 These are my personal notes while working on this code.
 Feel free to disregard.

+### Jan 11, 2021
+Modified the script to map `019__$a` fields to `680__$i` at the request of client.
+Also corrected two small cataloguing inconsistencies in the source files that were discovered by analyzing the logs.

+Did a fresh run on all vocabularies and delivered new mapped files.

 ### Jan 5, 2021
 Modified logging format to be more readable, no longer logging fields that are skipped by design.
 Also, the log now is in French.